 How to Earn Tomestones of Revelation

 As a limited Tomestone, you’re gated on how many Tomestones of Revelation you can gain each week.
-Make sure you hit that weekly cap of 450, or else you’ll start to fall behind in your potential buying power.
+If you want to maximize your resources then make sure you hit that weekly cap or you’ll miss out on some potential buying power.

 In my opinion, the most time efficient way to collect your Revelation is to complete the Expert Roulette at least five days out of the week, for 90 Tomestones each.
 If you’re flexible with your Jobs, keep an eye on the Adventurer in Need bonus (it’s most often Tank) for a quick queue and extra gil.
 Not only is this method a low time investment (~2.5 hours/week), it also means you’ll be running the latest dungeons, building up a bit of materia to put in your new equipment, or to sell/transmutate.